-Mobile Crisis Management is a direct and periodic service that is available at all times, 24-hours-a-day, 7days-a-week, 365-days-a-year.
+Mobile Crisis Management is a direct and periodic service that is available at all times, 24-hours-a-day, 7-days-a-week, 365-days a year.
 It is a "second level" service, in that other services must be billed before Crisis Management, as appropriate and if there is a choice.
-For example, if the beneficiary's outpatient clinician stabilized his or her crisis, the outpatient billing code shall be used, not crisis management.
+For example, if the beneficiary's outpatient clinician stabilized his or her crisis, the outpatient billing code shall be used, not Mobile Crisis Management.
 If a Community Support Team worker responds and stabilizes his or her crisis, the Community Support Team billing code shall be used.